 6. The Bottle Socket – Dogs across the board seem to love plastic bottles.
 Make them last longer by putting them inside socks or other similarly sized fabric, then tie off the ends or seal with duct tape.

 7. The Treat Challenge – Don’t toss those empty butter and yogurt containers!
 Cut a few holes in a plastic container, making sure they’re just big enough for treats to pass through.
 Show your pet the treats inside, replace the lid, and enjoy the show.
-If your pet has trouble at first, help it win the treats so it doesn’t give up.
+If your pet has trouble at first, help them snag a couple treats so they don't give up.

 8. Guardian Of The Garden – An old garden hose can be transformed into several dog toys, depending on the length.
 You can make a ring out of a couple feet of hose by stuffing a thick piece of branch into each end and connecting them.
 Cut a piece of old t-shirt to fit the inside of the ring and you’ve got a decent Frisbee.
 Or, you can tie a length of hose into knots for a nice tug toy.

-9. The Tireless Tire – Small, rubber tires from old wheelbarrows or wagons make for excellent chew toys that will last.
+9. The Tireless Tire – Small, rubber tires from old wheelbarrows or wagons make for excellent homemade puppy teething toys that will last.
 Just be sure that whatever tire you use doesn’t have a steel belt, as this would really damage your pet’s mouth.
 In general, avoid bike and car tires.

 10. Cardboard Carnage – Boxes, paper towel rolls, and toilet paper rolls make for an endless array of cardboard fun.
-Cats love the lightweight nature of toilet paper rolls and the comfort of squeezing into a “just too small” parcel.
-Large dogs will go nuts breaking down your sturdy boxes all over the living room.
+Cats love the lightweight nature of toilet paper rolls and the comfort of squeezing into the “just too small” opening of a paper towel roll.
+Large dogs will go nuts breaking down cardboard boxes all over the living room.

 11. The Kitchen Braid– Got a bunch of unwanted kitchen towels?
-Cut them lengthwise into three strips, leaving an inch or two uncut at the top, then braid the strips to make a braided tug toy.
+Cut them lengthwise into three strips, leaving an inch or two uncut at the top, then braid the strips to make homemade rope toys for dogs.